- What Is Breast Lift Surgery?

 What Is Breast Lift Surgery?

-Breast lifting (or mastopexy) is the surgical procedure performed by Dr. Zemmel that is designed to lift and reshape the breast.
+Breast lifting (or mastopexy) is a surgical procedure designed to lift and reshape the breast.
 The goals for breast lifting are to tighten the skin of the breast, reshape the breast tissue and raise the position of the nipple and areola on the surface of the breast.
-Dr. Zemmel performs a number of breast lifting procedures, and the technique used is dependent on the starting size, shape, and quality of breast tissue found.
+Our surgeons perform a number of breast lifting procedures, and the technique used is dependent on the starting size, shape, and quality of breast tissue found.

 If you’re considering a breast lift, with or without an implant, this page will explain the goals of the procedure, the types of breast lifting procedures, the recovery, and risks.